-Beyond the sd shell nuclei, regions of interest will be around the N=20, 28 and Z=20, 28 magic shell closures.
-The ground states of Ca isotopes are good single-particle states with double magic cores [6,7].
-Spectroscopic factor predictions by both the Independent Particle Model and by the fp shell LBSM are nearly the same and agree with the experimental values to within 20% [6,7].
-Figure 2 compares neutron spectroscopic factors for ^{41,43,45,47,49}Ca, ^{47,49,51}Ti and ^{51,53,55}Cr isotopes.
+Beyond the sd shell nuclei, regions of interest will be around the N = 20, 28 and Z = 20, 28 magic shell closures.
+The ground states of Ca isotopes are good singleparticle states with doubly magic cores [10,11].
+Spectroscopic factor predictions by both the Independent Particle Model and by the f p shell LB-SM are nearly the same and agree with the experimental values to within 20% [10,11].
+Figure 2 compares excited states neutron spectroscopic factors for ^{41,43,45,47,49}Ca, ^{47,49,51}Ti and ^{51,53,55}Cr isotopes.
 Most of the values lie within the experimental uncertainties of 40% (indicated by the deviations of the dashed lines from the solid line).
 On the other hand, the calculated and measured SFs near the boundaries of the fp shell-model space can disagree by factors of hundreds.
-The largest discrepancies occur for the 2.462 MeV ($p{3/2}$) and 6.870 MeV ($f{5/2}$) states in 41Ca, the 2.944 MeV ($p{3/2}$) state in 43Ca and the 4.312 MeV ($p{1/2}$) and 4.468 MeV ($p{1/2}$) states in 45Ca, most of which have theoretical predicted spectroscopic factors near unity.
-Due to proximity of these nuclei to the sd shell, their excited state wave functions have strong contributions from particle-hole excitations that lie outside the fp model space [16].
+The largest discrepancies when using the modern GXPF1A interaction [17,18] occur for the 2.462 MeV $(p{3/2})$ and 6.870 MeV $(f{5/2})$ states in 41Ca, the 2.944 MeV $(p{3/2})$ state in 43Ca and the 4.312 MeV $(p{1/2})$ and 4.468 MeV $(p{1/2})$ states in 45Ca, most of which have theoretical predicted spectroscopic factors near unity.
+Because of proximity of these nuclei to the sd shell, their excited-state wave functions have strong contributions from particle-hole excitations that lie outside the f p model space [19].
 It is rather difficult at the present time to include hole excitations of the sd shell core due to the huge model space that would require reliable effective interactions for the larger $sd \otimes fp$ shell Hilbert space.
-In contrast, the excited states of mid-shell nuclei, such as Ti and Cr, do not have this problem and are consequently better described by the shell model.
+In contrast, the excited states of midshell nuclei, such as Ti and Cr, do not have this problem and are consequently better described by the shell model.